2019 UPenn Acceptance Rate: Class of 2023

 Student Life at Penn

-Penn has more than 450 student organizations, covering academic interests, creative and performing arts, cultural and racial initiatives, gender and sexuality affinity groups, government and politics interests, and various media and publications.
+Penn has more than 450 student organizations, covering academic interests, creative and performing arts, cultural and racial initiatives, gender and sexuality affinity groups, government and political interests, and various media and publications.

 Here’s a sampling of Penn student groups: